egmmme/iac-lab/README.md

 ### 🚀 What happens when you run the pipeline:

-- Creates a Linux VM (Ubuntu 22.04 LTS) in Azure
-- Configures networking (VNet, Subnet, Public IP, NSG)
-- Opens ports 22 (SSH) and 80 (HTTP)
-- Installs NGINX web server via Ansible
-- You can access NGINX at http://<VM_PUBLIC_IP>
+- Delete any existing resources
+- Create VM with all networking
+- Wait for cloud-init extension to complete (ensures SSH is ready)
+- Retry SSH connection up to 20 times with 15-second intervals
+- Once connected, run Ansible to install NGINX
+- Success!
+Visit http://<VM_PUBLIC_IP> to see NGINX

 ### 💰 Cost Note: